Skip to main content

 Protect your item with packing material

-Once youโ€™ve got your box, it's up to you to use the right types of packing material to protect your item from breaking during transit.
+• Use the Right Packing Material: Once you’ve got your box, it's up to you to use the right types of packing material to protect your item from breaking during transit.
 Some examples of these materials are packing peanuts, bubble wrap, foam sheets, and air pillows.

-Below are some steps to follow once you have your box and packing material:
+• Packing the Correct Way: Below are some steps to follow once you have your box and packing material:

 • Line the bottom of the box with plenty of cushioning, such as foam sheets or peanuts

 • Wrap each item you're sending in a few layers of bubble wrap or foam sheets, and tape it together tightly.
-If you're sending glass, dishes, or artwork, we suggest foam using foam sheets and bubble wrap to be safe ๐Ÿ˜Ž
+If you're sending glass, dishes, or artwork, we suggest foam using foam sheets and bubble wrap to be safe 😎

 • Place any larger items on the bottom of the box, add some layers of sheets or peanuts on top of it, and add any smaller items on top of that.
 When you're done, add in some extra sheets and peanuts on top of everything before you close the box

 • Seal the box with heavy-duty packing tape, and don't be afraid to use a couple of layers.
 If one side of the package needs to face upwards, mark the side of your box with an arrow pointing in the correct direction.
-That will let USPS and UPS workers know how to treat your package ๐Ÿ‘Œ
+That will let USPS and UPS workers know how to treat your package 👌

 Follow the UPS guidelines for packing fragile items

-No matter which carrier you're shipping with, the UPS Packaging Advisor provides a good guide to follow when packing your fragile items.
+• Reference the UPS Packing Advisor: No matter which carrier you're shipping with, the UPS Packaging Advisor provides a good guide to follow when packing your fragile items.
 The UPS website says:

-Each item should be surrounded by at least two inches of sheeting and placed two inches away from the box walls.
+• "Each item should be surrounded by at least two inches of sheeting and placed two inches away from the box walls.
 This prevents product-against-product damage and protects the contents from shock and vibration, which can pass from the outside of the box to the contents.
-Use enough sheeting to ensure that the contents cannot move when you shake the box.
+Use enough sheeting to ensure that the contents cannot move when you shake the box."

 Purchase shipping insurance

-As we said before, buying shipping insurance is the best way to fully protect yourself in the event that your fragile items break during transit.
-That said, take extra care to pack your items with plenty of packing material, and follow along with the UPS guidelines above to test whether you packaged it up properly.
+• That said, take extra care to protect your items with plenty of packing material, and follow along with the UPS guidelines above to test whether you packaged it up properly.
 If you don't, then any insurance claim you submit may be denied.

 Did this answer your question?